wassim31/email_sender_bot/README.md

 ## About:
-A simple python script to automate sending emails to multiple persons, can be used by university studentswho want to send multiple job applications emails
+A simple python script to automate sending emails to multiple persons, can be used by university students who want to send multiple job applications emails

 ## usage